Unstoppable (2004 film)

-Unstoppable is a 2004 American action film directed by David Carson and starring Wesley Snipes, Jacqueline Obradors, Stuart Wilson and Kim Coates.
+Unstoppable is a 2004 American action film directed by David Carson, and written by Tom Vaughn.
+The film stars Wesley Snipes, Jacqueline Obradors, Stuart Wilson, and Kim Coates.
 The film was released in the United States on October 30, 2004.

 Plot

 A former CIA agent and ex-Special Forces member Dean Cage (Wesley Snipes), is in a rehab program, haunted by a botched mission in Bosnia which resulted in the execution of his best friend Scott (Cristian Solimeno).
 While in a restaurant waiting for his girlfriend, Baltimore Police Detective Amy Knight (Jacqueline Obradors), who happens to be Scott's sister, he is mistakenly believed to be a CIA agent involved with a stolen military experimental truth serum.
 He is abducted by the real thieves and injected with the drug, which makes him relive the moments from the failed Bosnian mission and not able to discern who are his allies and who are his enemies.
 Amy has six hours to find the antidote and save Dean's life.